Catholic Sacred Art in Puerto Rico

 (Sorrowful Mother)

-woodcarving by A.Vonn Hartung
+Woodcarving by A.Vonn Hartung

 The Sorrowful Mother contemplates the seven sorrows of her life, represented by the seven swords piercing her heart.